jito-foundation/restaking/docs/restaking/accounts.md

 ---
-title: Restaking Program
+title: Restaking Program Accounts
 ---

-### About the program
+# 1. About the program

 The restaking program acts as a registry for NCNs, operators, and relationships between NCNs, operators, and vaults.

-It allows users to do the following:

-- Registers NCN, operators, and their configurations.
-- Stores relationships between NCN, operators, and vaults.

 The restaking program does not store any funds; it is purely used as a registry and relationship manager between entities in the system.

-### Node Consensus Network (NCN)
+All of the accounts detailed below can be found in the `jito-restaking-core` crate.

+# 2. Accounts

+## 2.1.
+NCN (Node Consensus Network) Account

+The NCN account stores information about a Node Consensus Network.

+Key details:
-NCN are services that provide infrastructure to the network, such as validators, oracles, keepers, bridges, L2s, and other services that require a staking mechanism for security.
+- Represents services that provide infrastructure to the network (e.g., validators, oracles, keepers)

-NCN can be registered through the restaking program.

-There are several things one can do after registering an NCN:

-- Add and remove support for operators participating in the NCN operator set.
+- Stores configuration data for the NCN
-- Add and remove support for vaults
+- Manages relationships with operators and vaults
-- Add and remove support for slashers
+- Tracks supported slashers
-- Withdraw funds sent to the NCN from rewards, airdrops, and other sources.

-### Operator
+### 2.1.1.
+Operator Account

-Operators are entities responsible for running NCN software.
+The Operator account stores information about entities responsible for running NCN software.

-Operators can register through the restaking program and configure several variables:
+Key details:
+- Stores operator configuration data

-- Add and remove support for vaults
+- Manages relationships with NCNs and vaults
-- Add and remove support for NCN
-- Change voter keys
+- Stores voter keys
-- Withdraw funds sent to the operator from rewards, airdrops, and other sources.

-### Relationships

-The Jito Restaking protocol requires mutual opt-in from all parties entering stake agreements: vaults, operators, and NCNs.

-It leverages the concept of entity tickets, which are PDAs representing opt-in from one party to another.
-These tickets are created on-chain and can be used to track relationships between NCN, operators, and vaults.
-In addition to entity information, these tickets can store additional data like slot activated/deactivated, slashing conditions, and more.

-The tickets are detailed below:

-#### NCN Operator State
+## 2.2.
+NcnOperatorState Account

-This state represents the mutual opt-in relationship between an NCN and an Operator.
-The NCN initializes this state.
-After created, the NCN and operator can both warm-up and cooldown the state to show support for each other.
+This account represents the mutual opt-in relationship between an NCN and an Operator.

+Key details:
+- Created by the NCN
+- Stores the current state of the relationship (e.g., warm-up, active, cool-down)
+- The Operator `ncn_admin` can opt-in and opt-out of an NCN at any time.
+- The NCN `operator_admin` can opt-in and opt-out of an Operator at any time.

 ```mermaid
 graph TD